Ticket and Hotel Packages for the RHS Chelsea Flower Show

-Every year, just in time for Christmas, tickets and packages go on sale for the Chelsea Flower Show.
 Ever since 1913 the Royal Horticultural Society have brought the very finest in garden design and general horticulture, presenting new and established plants and planting methods on a backdrop of exciting and ever-changing design.
+Our Chelsea Flower Show packages are a more recent innovation!

 Visitors can pick up a wide range of gardening accessories, and many new gardening products make their debut at the show.
 Those wishing to learn and discover some of the latest scientific developments in horticulture must see the Lifelong Learning exhibits within the Great Pavilion.
 The latest trends in floral art and floristry can also be seen at the show.

-Although it is not the biggest show in London (Hampton Court holds that record) it is arguably the most famous and hundreds of thousands of visitors pass through its gates every year.
+Although it is not the biggest show in London (Hampton Court holds that record) Chelsea Flower Show Packages are arguably the most famous and hundreds of thousands of visitors pass through its gates every year.

 - Footwear: There is, quite simply, nothing more important than wearing the right shoes.
 Make sure they are comfortable and hard wearing, basically leave the stilettoesat home – you might find yourself stuck in the mud during one of Chelsea’s infamous downpours and Diarmuid Gavin is not going come and pull you out: believe me!